Pimco hires former Morgan Stanley chief economist Joachim Fels

-NEW YORK (Reuters) - Pimco said on Tuesday that it has hired Joachim Fels, formerly managing director and chief economist at Morgan Stanley, as the world’s biggest bond manager continues to bolster its ranks after a leadership shake-up over the last year.
+NEW YORK, Feb 10 (Reuters) - Pimco said on Tuesday that it has hired Joachim Fels, formerly managing director and chief economist at Morgan Stanley, as the world’s biggest bond manager continues to bolster its ranks after a leadership shake-up over the last year.

 Fels will join as a managing director and global economic advisor, the Newport Beach, Calif.-headquartered Pacific Investment Management Co said in a statement.